Rigidity of Homogeneous Gradient Soliton Metrics and Related Equations: Introduction

 In the case of Ricci almost solitons, Corollary \ref{cor:oF-structure} already follows from \cite[Theorem 1.1]{Homogen-Almost-Ricci}.
-Corollary \ref{Corollary:oW-structure} applies to homogeneous conformally Einstein spaces.
+For almost Einstein metrics, Corollary \ref{Corollary:oW-structure} generalizes Theorem 5.2 in \cite{Leitner} to the non-compact case.
 In dimension $4$, homogeneous conformally Einstein spaces were classified in \cite{4d-Conformal} where is it shown that if a space is not a symmetric space, then it is one of three families of one-dimensional extensions.
-In higher dimensions, Corollary \ref{Corollary:oW-structure} reduces the problem of classifying homogeneous conformally Einstein spaces to studying one-dimensional extensions.
+In higher dimensions, Corollary \ref{Corollary:oW-structure} reduces the problem of classifying homogeneous almost Einstein spaces and thus conformally Einstein spaces to studying one-dimensional extensions.
 We discuss this case further in section \ref{Section-QE}, where we also discuss the application of Corollary \ref{Corollary:oW-structure} to more general ``generalized $m$-quasi-Einstein metrics."

 As a final application of the theorems above, we consider the case of a compact locally homogeneous manifold admitting non-trivial functions in $F$, $\mathring{F}$, $W$, or $\mathring{W}$ for a local isometry invariant $q$.
 First note that $F(q)$ can never be non-trivial because if $f \in F(q)$ then $\Delta f = \tr q$ and $\tr q$ is constant as $q$ is a local isometry invariant tensor.
 A function on a compact manifold with constant Laplacian is constant, so $f$ is constant.
 On the other hand, the sphere supports invariant tensors $q$ such that $\mathring{F}$, $W$ and $\mathring{W}$ all non-trivial.
 In this case we get the following rigidity result.
-The proof follows from inspecting the possibilities for simply connected examples in corollaries \ref{cor:oF-structure} and \ref{Corollary:oW-structure} to admit nontrivial $\mathring{F}$, $W$ and $\mathring{W}$ that are invariant under co-compact actions of deck transformations.
+The proof follows from inspecting the possibilities for simply connected examples in Corollaries \ref{cor:oF-structure} and \ref{Corollary:oW-structure} to admit nontrivial $\mathring{F}$, $W$ and $\mathring{W}$ that are invariant under co-compact actions of deck transformations.